jrudar/TreeOrdination/docs/API.md

         X_transformed: NumPy array of shape (m, n) where 'm' is the number of samples and 'n' the number of features.

-### Methods (NoResample)

-    fit_resample(X, y, **kwargs)

-        Parameters:

-        X: NumPy array of shape (m, n) where 'm' is the number of samples and 'n' the number of features (taxa, OTUs, ASVs, etc).

-        y: NumPy array of shape (m,) where 'm' is the number of samples.
-Each entry of 'y' should be a factor.

-        Returns:

-        X, y